frenck/spook/documentation/integrations/input_number.md

 ---
 subject: Enhanced integrations
 title: Input number
-subtitle: Give me you digits. 🔢
+subtitle: Give me your digits. 🔢
 thumbnail: ../images/integrations/input_number/example.png
 description: Spook adds some new services to the input number integration, which allows you to set the value to the minimum or maximum value, or increase or decrease value by a given amount.
 date: 2023-06-30T20:36:04+02:00